gvijayar/pks-workshop/README.md

 On Windows, you may want to use Firefox or Chrome as Explorer has some issues.

-### 3. Deploy A SpringBoot application with an Elastic Search Backend
+### 3. Lab Exercise: Set Environment Variables

-Prerequisite: Initialize the environment with your credentials.
+Prerequisite: Initialize the environment with your credentials for the registry.
 Please use the account and user index that was provided to you for this lab exercise.

 Unix/Mac
 <pre>